Home to over 5 million people and 800 miles of coastline, Costa Rica is one of the safest and most popular destinations in Central America.

 Centro Coasting-Costa Rica and The bus schedule are two English websites great for planning your bus routes.
 The app and website MOOVIT is another awesome tool to help you navigate public transportation in Costa Rica and beyond.
 I also use Rome2Rio.com to research transportation routes when traveling.

 Taxis are 5x more expensive than busses.
 However, they’re great for short trips.
-There is a good amount of official cabs in Costa Rica, so they should be easy enough to find in populated areas.
+There are many official cabs in Costa Rica, so they should be easy enough to find in populated areas.
 Just remember these taxi safety tips.

 - Official taxis are red and have a yellow light and a yellow triangle on their car.